STTAR (Students in Technology Transfer And Research)

-- Companies and students each provide a report of their project experience to ND EPSCoR at the end of the experience.
+- Companies and students each provide a report of their project experience to the ND EPSCoR State Office at the end of the experience.

-STTAR cost-share is $5/hour.
-Companies must provide a minimum 2:1 match.
-(In the past, cost-share by ND companies has been over 2:1.)
+STTAR cost-share is $7.50/hour.
+Companies must provide a minimum 1:1 match.
 Salary for the student must be a minimum of $600 per week ($15 per hour) for a minimum of eight (8) weeks and a maximum of 12 weeks, based on 40 hours/week.
 Please note that competitive salaries for technically-trained students generally exceed $15 per hour, based on cooperative education salary data.

 - Anticipated Funding: Allocation of positions is based on the availability of funds.
 Funding for up to 20 student positions/year is anticipated.

-- April 15, 2020: Last day student applications are forwarded to businesses from Career Center offices.
+- April 15, 2022: Last day for student applications to be sent to businesses.

-STTAR is administered through the combined efforts of ND EPSCoR and the North Dakota University System Career Center Offices.
+STTAR is administered through the combined efforts of the ND EPSCoR State Office and the North Dakota University System Career Center Offices.